Colorado Politics

 More than a year after the Weeks decision, Stephen Cramer pleaded guilty to vehicular assault after he crashed into another car and seriously injured the driver.
 His plea agreement indicated Cramer “agrees to pay the restitution,” which “will be left open.”
 District Court Judge Gretchen B. Larson confirmed at sentencing that Cramer’s restitution “would be left open for 91 days.”

-Accordingly, the prosecutor asked that Larson leave restitution open.
-She agreed, adding that “if the (prosecution is) requesting restitution, they must file a written motion.”
+She added that “if the (prosecution is) requesting restitution, they must file a written motion.”

 Three months later, and within the 91-day deadline, then-District Court Judge Valerie Robison ordered Cramer to pay $66,589 in crime victim restitution.